 Regulators in the U.S. and other countries are also working on the transition from LIBOR.
 For example, the SEC and other regulators in the U.S. are undertaking efforts to identify risks and prepare for the transition from LIBOR to the Secured Overnight Financing Rate (SOFR) by the end of 2021.
 The SOFR was selected as the preferred LIBOR replacement in the U.S. by the Alternative Reference Rates Committee (ARRC) at the Federal Reserve Bank of New York.
-Despite the extension of the USD LIBOR transition deadline to June 30, 2023, U.S. regulators continue to urge financial institutions to stop entering into new LIBOR transactions by the end of 2021.
+Despite the extension of the USD LIBOR transactions by the end of 2021.
 The Governors have indicated that "[n]ew contracts entered into before December 31, 2021 should either utilize a reference rate other than LIBOR or have robust fallback language that includes a clearly defined alternative reference rate after LIBOR's discontinuation."
-On October 23, 2020, the International Swaps and Derivatives Association (ISDA) published its ISDA 2020 IBOR Fallbacks Protocol, which enables parties to protocol covered documents to amend the terms of each such protocol covered document to (1) regarding a protocol covered document which incorporates, or references, a rate as defined in a Covered ISDA Definitions Booklet, include in the terms of such protocol covered document either the terms of, or a particular defined term included in, the Supplement to the 2006 ISDA Definitions, and (2) in respect of a protocol covered document which otherwise references a relevant interbank lending rate (IBOR), include in the terms of such protocol covered document new fallbacks for that relevant IBOR.
+On October 23, 2020, the International Swaps and Derivatives Association (ISDA) published its ISDA 2020 IBOR Fallbacks Protocol, which enables parties to protocol covered documents to amend the terms of each such protocol covered document to (1) regarding a protocol covered document which incorporates, or references, a rate as defined in a Covered ISDA Definitions Booklet, include in the terms of such protocol covered document which otherwise references a relevant interbank lending rate (IBOR), include in the terms of such protocol covered document which otherwise references a relevant IBOR.
 This protocol was effective January 25, 2021.